 Female squirrels are polyoestrous, that is they have multiple ovulation cycles each year, and are receptive for only one day during each cycle.
 Broadly-speaking, the breeding season runs from late December to late August but, as discussed above, this is heavily dependent on weather and food availability.
 Nonetheless, this translates to young being born as early as mid-February and as late as mid-November.
 Kittens are born in sturdy a natal drey that is built by the female.
 Males play no part in raising the young.

 The kittens are generally between 10g and 18g (half an oz.) at birth, with heavier mothers giving birth to heavier kittens, and the mother will suckle them for 50 to 70 days.
-Greys typically produce between two and four kittens (eight being the maximum) after at 42 to 45 day gestation – as with Reds, the kittens weigh 14-18g at birth and the female will lactate for about 70 days.
-I’m not aware of any chemical analyses of Red squirrel milk, but, according to a study by Charles Nixon and Jim Harper on squirrel in Ohio, Grey milk is high in fat (12-25%) and protein (10%), with 3-4% lactose, allowing a rapid growth of the kittens.
+Greys typically produce between two and four kittens (eight being the maximum) after at 42 to 45 day gestation—as with Reds, the kittens weigh 14-18g at birth and the female will lactate for about 70 days.
+I'm not aware of any chemical analyses of Red squirrel milk, but, according to a study by Charles Nixon and Jim Harper on squirrel in Ohio, Grey milk is high in fat (12-25%) and protein (10%), with 3-4% lactose, allowing a rapid growth of the kittens.
+Wildlife rehabilitators have reported difficulty raising kittens on cow's milk, although according to John Paling, cat milk is a suitable substitute and he was able to get a cat to surrogate a squirrel among its own litter.

 Squirrels produce altricial young, which means the kittens are blind, deaf and naked at birth.
 Skin pigment develops and the first hairs appear on the back after about 14 days, with fur growth complete by about three weeks.
 The first teeth, the lower incisors, erupt at about three weeks old and the eyes and ears open about a week later.
 While in the drey, the young will chew twigs to 'cut' their teeth and the upper incisors are cut as much as three weeks later than the lower.
 Females of both species exhibit parental care and are very protective of their young, aggressively defending the drey and readily chasing away any intruders.